-Unless you’re going for anonymity, the first things you will ask a user to do on your website is to register and create a profile.
+Unless you’re going for anonymity, the first thing you will ask a user to do on your website is to register and create a profile.

-Profiles play a central role in most of the dating websites, as based on a user’s profile others will decide on user’s attractiveness and compatibility.
-In addition to that, many online dating platforms generate match recommendations for a user based on the profile information.
+Profiles play a central role in most dating websites, as based on a user’s profile others will decide on the user’s attractiveness and compatibility.
+In addition to that, many online-dating platforms generate match recommendations for a user based on the profile information.

 Therefore, profiles have to be quite informative, which can mean a lot of work for your users.
-One way to solve this problem is with a social login.
+One way to solve this problem is with social login.
 So your users will be able to sign in with one of their social accounts.
 In such a way your website will automatically import some of the profile information, saving time for your users.
-As a bonus, social sign ups will also help you with verifying users, e.g. making sure they are real people.
+As a bonus, social sign-ups will also help you with verifying users, e.g. making sure they are real people.